 This week Apple announced new policy measures taken to detect content relating to child pornography on Messages and users’ iCloud.
 Moreover, Apple also plans on updating Siri and search functions to detect whenever any user searches for child pornography.
 The Electronic Frontier Foundation or the EFF has issued a warning which essentially decries the perils it might bring to user privacy.
-Apple mentioned that this feature will be launched later this year with the release of iOS 15, iPadOS 15, and macOS Monterey.
+Apple mentioned that this feature would be launched later this year with the release of iOS 15, iPad 15, and macOS Monterey.

-The second move is to stop the dissemination of such contents and for that Apple will scan the user’s photos stored on iCloud.
+The second move is to stop the dissemination of such content and for that, Apple will scan the user’s photos stored on iCloud.
 Apple will not directly scan the iCloud photos but use the CSAM database and use an encryption technology called Private Set Intersection.
 Apple will only take action after a certain number of photos are flagged by the CSAM database and after manually checking if those photos really are child pornography.
 If it is found to be photos relating to child pornography, Apple will shut down the user account and report to NCMEC.

 Finally, Apple will also improve Siri and search functions.
 If any user searches for CSAM-related content, the user will receive a message explaining that the content they are trying to access is harmful.